 To see a full list of Distinguished Alumni, please click here.

-Nomination deadline: October 31, 2018.
+Nomination deadline: October 31 annually.
 Click here for a Nomination Form.

-The newly reinstated Acadia Alumni Faculty Award for Excellence in Teaching recognizes a continued record of excellence in teaching students and future alumni of Acadia University with a focus on the faculty member’s professional and teaching accomplishments.
-Candidates for this Award must be current full-time, part-time or contract members of the teaching faculty and have taught at Acadia University for at least three years.
+The Acadia Alumni Faculty Award for Excellence in Teaching recognizes a continued record of excellence in teaching students and future alumni of Acadia University with a focus on the faculty member’s professional and teaching accomplishments.
+Candidates for this award must be current full-time, part-time or contract members of the teaching faculty and have taught at Acadia University for at least three years.

-Nomination deadline: November 30, 2018.
+External Nomination deadline: November 30 annually.
 Click here for a Nomination Form.

 Past recipients include: